-In reaching its conclusion to approve the Merger Agreement and the merger, the Cornell board of directors considered a number of factors, including the companies' failure to come to terms on a transaction in 2004, 2007 and 2009, the perceived execution risk of pursuing another transaction with GEO, the proposed purchase price per share of Cornell common stock offered by GEO, the complementary nature of the companies' businesses and GEO's ability to integrate Cornell's operations into its own with minimal disruption to customers and employees.
+In reaching its conclusion to approve the Merger Agreement and the merger, the Cornell board of directors considered a number of factors, including the companies' failure to come to terms on a transaction in 2004, 2007 and 2009, the risk that the proposed merger transaction is not consummated, the proposed purchase price per share of Cornell common stock offered by GEO, the complementary nature of the companies' businesses and GEO's ability to integrate Cornell's operations into its own with minimal disruption to customers and employees.
 (These and other factors considered by the Cornell board of directors are discussed in greater detail below).
-Despite the long history between the companies, the board of directors ultimately determined that the accelerated negotiation timeline proposed by GEO significantly mitigated the execution risk of the proposed transaction and that the proposed purchase price represented a superior value proposition for Cornell stockholders relative to other strategic alternatives, including the company's continued independence.
+Despite the long history between the companies, the board of directors ultimately determined that the accelerated negotiation timeline proposed by GEO significantly mitigated the risk that the proposed transaction would fail to occur and that the proposed purchase price represented a superior value proposition for Cornell stockholders relative to other strategic alternatives, including the company's continued independence.